 - visual impairment combined with additional disabilities (MDVI);

-- deafness or hearing impairment combined with learning disabilities;
+- deafness or hearing impairment combined with intellectual disabilities;

 - severe speech and language disorders.

-The regional schools offer education that corresponds to compulsory schooling for pupils with deafness or hearing loss.
+The regional schools offer education that corresponds to compulsory schooling for learners with deafness or hearing loss.

 The National Agency for Special Needs Education and Schools offers special needs support.
-The learning environment must be accessible to everyone.
-Knowledge of accessibility is required to ensure all learners in need of support receive equal opportunities in education.
-Five regional support centres can help municipalities and schools in need of support.
-They include four national resource centres with specialised knowledge of pupils with:
+Schools must ensure that the learning environment is accessible to everyone.
+Four thematic specialised resource centres can help municipalities and schools in need of support.
+They include advisors with specialised knowledge of learners with:

 - visual impairment with or without additional disabilities;

-- deafness or hearing impairment combined with learning disabilities;
+- deafness or hearing impairment combined with intellectual disabilities;

 - congenital deaf-blindness;